 Lead me not into temptation.

 I can find it entirely on my own.

 Original sin is not about infants having dreams of evil.
 It's not about how creative we are at sinning (it's all pretty much a variation of what's been done before).
 And it's not about turning us into a miserable pack of whiny sad sacks moaning, 'Woe is me'.
 Original sin is the start of the brokenness of the human relationship with God.
 Because of original sin, even the best of us turn away from God in some way (theologians used to call this fact 'depravity').
 Even the best of us at our best is in the same basic dilemma as the worst of us, and even the holiest of us at their tippy-top is a universe distant from God's holiness.
 No one is born with faith; it is poured into you by the Spirit as you live.
 Original sin and depravity do not mean we're basically all evil monsters (God originally created us good, says Genesis).
 Instead, it means there's some 'monstrousness' in all of us, and it affects everything we do.
 And, there's a bit of this monstrousness in whatever way we gather together -- clubs, teams, parties, unions, companies, cartels, ethnic groups, nations, governments, and churches.
 We each add a bit of our own monstrousness to the group, and we take into ourselves a part of the group's monstrousness.
 (We also add and take on goodness.)
 Our monster isn't something we created recently.
 It is rooted in our origins, in the very beginning of the human race, hence, it is 'origin-al'.
 But each of us gives it another twist.

-Search this site, or other sites, to find out other views on these words.
+Search this site, or Google, to find other views on sin and sinning.